 Considerable importance is placed on maintaining a strong control environment.
+The Board has approved a Risk Management Policy governing the effective discharge of the responsibilities of the Board and Executives for the management of business, market, credit, operational liquidity and reputational risk.
 There is an organisational structure with clearly drawn lines of accountability.
-Adherence to the Code of Conduct is required at all times and the Board actively promotes a culture of quality and integrity.
+Adherence to the code of conduct is required at all times and the Board actively promotes a culture of quality and integrity.